LarsChrWiik/Notes/books/the_lean_startup/README.md

     * Making an MVP and test how the customers respond
         * This approach might lead to more learning that market research since it leads to observing real customer behaviour instead of hypotetical questions.
         * Showcases real customers needs
-        * Opens up for revealing infromation and problems that we do not know.
+        * Opens up for revealing information and problems that we do not know.
     * A/B testing of existing product
 * Learn and repeat until we have a sustainable business around the vision